radicalDilettante/interview_task/README.md

 I used media query to implement responsive layout for mobile client.

+## Sanitized result

+The provided API returns negative numbers for borrowing.
+It is an amount of money, so it could not be a negative number.
+I sanitized the result before rendering.

+It was not required.
+But if I found it when working, I might ask back about it.

 ## Audit test

 I did audit test with Chrome lighthouse tool.